shanedunne/the-bull-case/static/docs/TESTING.md

 - Checked that all tabs on articles page route to correct article topic group
 - Checked Read button on article cards correctly redirects to the article chosen
 - Checked the Post Article button directs to the correct page
+- Check Register Now button that appears if user not logged in leads to register page

 **Post Article**
 - Checked the user is redirected to their profile after posting an article